May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Introduction

-Expressing a prompt injection loss function in terms of attention matrices requires addressing the challenge of determining which attention heads (out of thousands in modern LLMs) are most important for the specific task that is given to the model.
+Expressing a prompt injection loss function in terms of the internal attention matrices of the model requires addressing the challenge of determining which attention heads (out of thousands in modern LLMs) are most important for the specific task that is given to the model.
 Attention heads are not independent, but rather, a change in an earlier head results in downstream changes.
-In general, solving the problem requires extensive manual intervention and/or multiple expensive ablations that involve turning-off attention heads or patching activations and empirically observing their effects on the task in question ~\cite{burns2023discovering,olsson2022incontextlearninginductionheads,zhang2024bestpracticesactivationpatching}.
-Our key insight is that, in a prompt injection, the attacker wants specific output tokens to appear, and therefore, we do not need to explicitly find out which attention heads are critical for different types of tasks.
-Rather, since our goal is to find out-of-distribution inputs, we need to determine the attention heads for which small changes in the attention matrices cause large changes in the probability of the desired output tokens.
-We quantify this using a novel sensitivity metric that can be computed using gradient information, thus sidestepping the requirement for expensive ablations or manual interventions.
+In general, solving the problem of determining which attention heads are important is a hard problem.
+It requires extensive manual intervention and/or multiple expensive ablations that involve turning-off attention heads or patching activations and empirically observing their effects on the task in question ~\cite{burns2023discovering,olsson2022incontextlearninginductionheads,zhang2024bestpracticesactivationpatching}.
+Our key insight is that in a prompt injection, the attacker wants specific output tokens to appear, and therefore, we do not need to explicitly find out which attention heads are critical for different types of fuzzily defined tasks.
+Rather, since our goal is to find out-of-distribution inputs, we need to determine the important attention heads for which small changes in the attention matrices cause large changes in the probability of the desired output tokens.
+We quantify the importance or weight assigned to each attention head using a novel sensitivity metric that can be computed using gradient information, thus bypassing the requirement for expensive ablations or manual interventions.

+A second challenge is evaluating the fine-tuning based defenses in a more realistic setting where the attacker does not have knowledge of the contents of the LLM's context window.
+This requires that the attacks produced by \att~be universal over unseen contexts.
+Although the original StruQ and SecAlign evaluations do not consider this scenario, we believe it is an important setting because it represents a more realistic attacker threat model.
+In general, an attacker will not have complete knowledge of the context window.
+For example, the context window might contain additional instructions, private user data, tool-calling demonstrations, etc. Furthermore, this setting is the norm, rather than the exception, in agentic use cases.
+To address this challenge, we create \att++, a stronger variant of \att\ that addresses the above challenge by dynamically adapting the weights assigned to each attention head during the optimization.